plantanapp/documentation/docs/modules/root-buttons.md

 * A built-in token named `[Ids:CommaDelimited]` provides the ids of ALL selected items.
 For example: `74,54`
 * A built-in token named `[Ids:JsonArray]` also provides the ids of ALL selected items.
 For example: `["74","54"]`
-* A built-in List named **ActionGridEntry** includes all records from the listing after Search and Filters are applied.
+* A built-in List named **ActionGridEntry** includes records from the listing subject to Settings
+    * `Settings > Sync with URL`
+        * If selected, the Search and Filters are applied to the list
+        * Otherwise, all records are included
 * A built-in List named **ActionGridEntry:Selected** includes only the selected items from **ActionGridEntry**.

 These special lists and tokens offer more precise control for handling and processing multiple records efficiently using Plant an App's root buttons.